 - Remove the lid and turn up the heat to medium-high to quickly burn off the excess water.

-- When you hear the onions start to sizzle, saute them stirring continuously, until the onions are fully caramelized (another 10 minutes or so).
+- When you hear the onions start to sizzle, sauté them, stirring continuously, until the onions are fully caramelized (another 10 minutes or so).

-- While the onions cook, add the raw cashew nuts to a small pan and cover with about an inch of water.
+- While the onions cook, add the 140 grams raw cashew nuts to a small pan and cover with about an inch of water.
 Bring the cashews to a boil and then set a timer for 2 minutes.
 When the timer goes off, turn off the heat and let the cashews cool to room temperature in the liquid.

 - Use a slotted spoon to add the cashew nuts to a blender.
-Measure out â…“ cup of the cooking liquid and add it to the blender.
-Add the nutritional yeast, soy sauce, apple cider vinegar, salt, black pepper, and half of the caramelized onion mixture.
+Measure out ⅓ cup of the cooking liquid and add it to the blender.
+Add the 2 teaspoons nutritional yeast, 1 teaspoon usukuchi soy sauce, 1 tablespoon apple cider vinegar, ¼ teaspoon salt, ¼ teaspoon ground black pepper, and half of the caramelized onion mixture.

 - Blend until very smooth.
 If your blender is having trouble spinning, you can add a little extra cooking liquid from the cashews to help it out.